 You can create groups, edit and delete them on warwick.ac.uk/webgroups.

-Please note there is a huge number of auto-generated WebGroups already in existence created from the database.
+Please note there is a huge number of auto-generated WebGroups already in existence created from the relevant core systems - Student Records and HR.
 In particular, WebGroups are populated nightly for modules, courses, years of study on a course, etc. So please check the available WebGroups before creating or duplicating a new one.
 The best way to check is just to go to WebGroups > My department groups.

 You can tell which groups are manual groups when the description ends in '(Arbitrary)'.
 If it ends in '(Department)' or '(Module)' or something else then you know it's been auto-generated from the department or module lists: